Broadcasting Change:

 The 1954 Television Act.
 Source: The Papers of Percy James Grigg, PJGG 10/4, 1954.

-The 1954 Television Act established independent broadcasting in Britain for the first time.
+The 1954 Television Act established independent broadcasting in Britain.
 Up until this point, viewers could only watch programmes broadcast by the BBC.
-The Television Act created the first commercial television network, overseen by the Independent Television Authority (ITA).
+The Act created the first commercial television network, overseen by the Independent Television Authority (ITA).
+The Act led to the launch of the first commercial channel ITV, which was made up of a network of private companies.
+Commercial television was funded by advertisements, which were broadcast on television for the first time.

-The Act led to the birth of independent television, known as ITV, which was made up of a network of private companies.
 ITV’s first broadcast took place in London on 22nd September at 7:15pm.
 It featured an introductory film followed by an evening of entertainment live from the London Palladium.

-Source: The Papers of Percy James Grigg, PJGG 10/4
+Source: The Papers of Percy James Grigg, PJGG 10/4.

 A photograph of the control desk and transmitter hall at Croydon Station, which was used to broadcast the London ITV signal.